rosen-bridge/watcher-data-extractor/README.md

 ```

 ### Usage
 In the first step, you need to create a scanner instance; follow the steps [here](https://github.com/rosen-bridge/scanner) to create a running instance of the scanner.
-Then you need to instantiate your needed extractors and register it to your ergo scanner:
+Then, you need to instantiate your desired extractors and register them to your ergo scanner:
 ```javascript
 const commitmentExtractor = new CommitmentExtractor(
     <extractor_name>,